-Here it is - the handmade gift personalized by you for the special guy in your life!
-Of course, this would make a great women's necklace as well, but you know how hard those guys are to shop for!
+Here it is – the handmade gift personalized by you for the special guy in your life!
+Of course, my message in a bottle jewelry tutorial would make a great women’s necklace as well, but you know how hard those guys are to shop for!
 This is another fabulous Tutorial Exchange project with a glass vial provided by the sweetest Angie of Supply Pusher!

 - 2 slips of paper cut to the height of the vial

 - Black permanent marker